freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 |SecureDrop main page|

-In the course of normal administration operations you should not need to view messages from Sources, but if you do, you can find information on managing submissions in the :doc:`journalist guide <../../journalist/journalist>`.
+In the course of normal administration operations you should not need to view messages or interact with messages from Sources.
+If needed, you can consult the :doc:`journalist guide <../../journalist/journalist>`.

 .. note::
   If you have lost your login information or your two-factor authentication is no longer valid, you can create another account with admin privileges via the command line on the Application Server.
 See :ref:`here <Create Admin CLI>` for more information.